Gerald Thomas (theatre director)

-In the early 80s, Thomas began working with Beckett himself in Paris (after a lot of correspondence had been exchanged between them for almost two years), adapting new fiction by the author.
+In the early 80s, Thomas began working with Beckett himself in Paris (after a lot of correspondence between them for almost two years), adapting new fiction by the author.
 Of these, the more notorious were All Strange Away and That Time starring the Living Theatre founder, Julian Beck in his only stage acting role outside of his own company.

 In the mid-80s, Thomas became involved with German author Heiner Müller, directing his works in the US and Brazil, and began a long-term partnership with American composer Philip Glass.

 In 1985 Thomas formed and established his Dry Opera Company, in São Paulo.
-It has performed in 15 countries up until 2008 (see list of works below).
+It performed in 15 countries up until 2008 (see list of works below).

+In 2000, Thomas created the theatrical production Nietzsche Contra Wagner a collaboration with Slovenian composer Borut Kržišnik.
+They worked together again on the 2004 performance Anchorpectoris – United States of the Mind.

 In 2009 he wrote a manifesto declaring his "goodbye-to-theater" yet, in 2010, Thomas announced to Stage News that he was to set up his Dry Opera Company in London.
 Its first production, "Throats," written and directed by Thomas, began performances at the Pleasance Theater in Islington on Feb.
 18, 2011.